Thfona/power-plants/README.md

 Assets used: RasterForgeRegular font.

-All other assets made by me during the jam period and are CC0.
+All other assets were made by me during the jam period and are [CC0](https://creativecommons.org/publicdomain/zero/1.0/).